EuropaBio: Activity and goals

 EuropaBio's primary focus is the European Union but because of the global character of the biotech business, it also represents its members in transatlantic and worldwide forums.

 Organisation

 EuropaBio has a board of management made up of representatives from among its industry members.
 Since 2023, Dr. Sarah Reisinger representing dsm-firmenich is chair of the board.

 The board is assisted by sectoral councils representing the main segments of EuropaBio – healthcare (red biotech), and industrial (white biotech).

 Additionally, National Associations are represented through the National Associations Council.

-Experts from member companies and national associations participate in EuropaBio's working groups which cover a very wide range of issues and areas of concern of biotech enterprises.
+Experts from member companies and national associations participate in EuropaBio's working groups which cover a wide range of issues and areas of concern of biotech enterprises.

 Since November 2020 EuropaBio Director General is Dr. Claire Skentelbery.

 Members

 In 2021, the association represents 79 corporate and associate members and BioRegions, and 17 national biotechnology associations in turn representing over 1800 biotech SMEs.